nikhilsna/student/documentation/xavier/coin-flip-documentation.md

 <p id="flip-results" style="text-align: center;">Heads: 0; Tails: 0</p>
 ```

 The first step is making something in HTML, such as a paragraph where the results will be displayed.
-You can connect it later to JavaScript by giving it an ID.
+You can connect it later to JavaScript by giving it an <a href="https://www.w3schools.com/html/html_id.asp" target="_blank">ID</a>.

 Once you do this, we then add back to our flipCoin() function to update the HTML with the new results each time.